rhys-m-adams/Arduino_oxygen_sensor/README.md

 # Arduino_oxygen_sensor

-I made a circuit board to detect oxygen and display it on the internet.
+I made a circuit board to detect gas oxygen and display it on the internet.
+This is not a liquid oxygen sensor.
 This could be useful for anaerobic chamber monitoring.

 Parts:
 ```